kdaysal/chat/README.md

 ## How to Run the App

 * Clone this reposity to a folder on your local machine: https://github.com/kdaysal/chat
-* In your CLI of choice, navigate to the root folder where you saved the project files
+* In your terminal, navigate to the root folder where you saved the project files
     * Install the Expo CLI - following the instructions in the documentation [here](https://docs.expo.dev/get-started/installation/)
     * Install all required dependencies by typing: `npm install` (or the equivalent yarn command)
 * Download and install the "Expo Go" app (available for free on the Apple Store)
-* To run the app, in your terminal navigate to the project root folder ant type `npm start` or `expo start`
+* To run the app, head back to your terminal and in the project root folder type `npm start` or `expo start`
 * Once Expo compiles the project it should display development options in a separate browser window.
 If this doesn't happen automatically, copy the localhost path from your CLI's output and paste into your browser's url bar to view the page.
 * To view the app from a mobile device, use your device's camera (IOS) or from the Expo app itself (Android) to scan the QR Code that is displayed in your browser after Expo has compiled the project
 * Note - if the default 'LAN' option is not loading your app, ensure that your device is on the same network as the machine you're running command lines from.
 If that still fails, try switching form LAN to 'Tunnel'